What is Forest School?

 The Benefits of Forest School Field Trips

-Improved physical stamina, fine and gross motor skills;
+Improved physical stamina, fine and gross motor skills

-Positive identity formation for individuals and communities;
+Positive identity development for individuals and communities

-Environmentally sustainable behaviors and ecological literacy;
+Environmentally sustainable behaviors and ecological literacy

-Improved creativity and resilience;
+Enhanced creativity and resilience

-Improved academic achievement and self-regulation;
+Improved academic engagement and self-regulation

 Who Will Participate in Forest School?